General Guidelines for Trash Disposal

 You may click here for more information on Hazardous Waste disposal.

 Rolling carts provided by the Town do not belong to the homeowner.
 Should homeowners move, even within Town, the rolling cart remains at the residence.
-Any additional rolling carts purchased from Willimantic Waste by the homeowner are the property of the homeowner.
+Any additional rolling carts purchased from Casella Waste Systems by the homeowner are the property of the homeowner.

 The rolling carts are designed to provide years of dependable service.
 Housekeeping of the rolling cart is the responsibility of the homeowner.
 An occasional washing with water and a little ammonia or disinfectant cleaner will keep your rolling cart from harboring odors.

-Normal wear and tear is to be expected, however, loose wheels, damaged lids and the like can be brought to the attention of Wilimantic Waste’s Customer Service Department for evaluation.
+Normal wear and tear is to be expected, however, loose wheels, damaged lids and the like can be brought to the attention of Casella Waste System’s Customer Service Department for evaluation.
 If the damage is the result of normal wear and tear, they will make the necessary repairs.
 Damage resulting from abuse, accidents or other causes is the responsibility of the homeowner.